dpcmu/dpcmu.github.io/docs/index.md

 ## When Work is Due
-- All quizzes happen at the beginning of class on Thursday.
+- All quizzes happen at the beginning of class on Wedsnesday.

 - Projects and assignments are due on Sundays at 11:59pm.

-- Reading reflections are due just before class on the day we have the scheduled discussion related to the readings.
-If there is no scheduled discussion, they are due the class after they are assigned (e.g. if assigned on Tuesday, they are due Thursday)

 ## Late Assignments